edgedb/easy-edgedb/chapter2/index.md

 That also gives us `{true}` because all we did is ask if it is a `str`, which it is.

 Casting works from right to left, with the final cast on the far left.
-So `<str><int64><str><int32>50` means "50 into an int32 into a string into an int64 into a string".
+So `<str><int64><str><int32>50` can be read as "50 into an int32 into a string into an int64 into a string".
 Or you can read it left to right like this: "A string from an int64 from a string from an int32 from the number 50".

 Also note that casting is only for scalar types: user-created object types like `City` and `Person` are too complex to simply cast into each other.

 ## Filter

-Let's learn how to `filter` before we're done Chapter 2.
-You can use `filter` after the curly brackets in `select` to only show certain results.
+To finish up the second chapter, let's learn how to `filter`.
+You can use `filter` after the curly brackets in `select` to only show certain objects instead of showing every object for a type.
 Let's `filter` to only show `Person` types that have the name 'Emil Sinclair':

 ```edgeql
 select Person {